mehlah/capium/README.md

     capium

-You should then be able to proceed as you would usually, you may want to familiarise yourself with the truncated list of tasks, you can get a full list with:
+You should then be able to proceed as you would usually (`Capify .`), you may want to familiarise yourself with the truncated list of tasks, you can get a full list with:

     $ cap -T